-On these farms, however, the calves are taken from their mothers only a day or two after they’re born.
+On dairy farms, however, calves are taken from their mothers only a day or two after they’re born.
 This is to maximise on the milk produced by their mothers for human consumption.
 Female calves are then raised as milk producers, slaughtered immediately or possibly sold for veal production.
-Male calves have only two options: they are transported for veal production, where they are confined in small pens or crates, with restricted movement and no natural light and then slaughtered at six months; or they are killed straight away and sold as low grade meat.
+Male calves have only two options: they are raised for veal, where they are confined in small pens or crates, with restricted movement and then slaughtered at six months; or they are killed straight away and sold as low grade meat.

 Cows can live for up to 20 years.
 On dairy farms the average age of a milk producing cow is less than five years old.

 The ‘plants feel pain’ argument is one of the vegan myths you may encounter often.
 Plants have no central nervous systems, nerve endings, or brains.
 In other words, plants possess none of the receptors with which sentient beings experience pain.
 But we do know that animals feel pain, and that is a key reason to be vegan.